 Technical advances in the production process ensure the live centres maintain accurate concentric work, which has increased the operational range and eliminated the need for adjustment during operation.

-“We use state-of-the-art CNC machinery and CNC cylindrical grinders to get very high tolerance and a high accuracy,” Daintree Tools director Andrew Rogers said.
+“We use state-of-the-art CNC machinery and CNC cylindrical grinders to get very high tolerance and a high accuracy,” Daintree Tools director Andrew Rodgers said.

 “The main manufacturing that gives the live centre complete accuracy is that the finished grind of the 60-degree point at the front is ground when the centre is assembled.
 So, every spindle is pretty much hand ground to its own bearing pack.”